Cookiaria/website-thingy/index.md

 <img src="assets/gregoriah/excited.gif" class="centered resized">

-⚠ This website is still a WIP, still no support for mobile since i'm still trying to figure out how to do CSS stuff ⚠ github doesn't like updating my css file that often so if for some reason the website is broken, press `Shift` + `F5` or hold shift while clicking the refresh button
+⚠ This website is still a WIP, still no support for mobile since i'm still trying to figure out how to do CSS stuff ⚠ <br> <br>
+github doesn't like updating my css file that often so if for some reason the website is broken, press `Shift` + `F5` or hold shift while clicking the refresh button

 ## TODO: